carldr/straight-line/README.md

 ## Current issues

 - Only tested on macOS.
 It should work elsewhere, you'll need to change/remove the call to `os.system` at the end of `draw_paths` on other OSs.
+- It's not really finding the closest route to a single line, it's finding the shortest route between two notes, and then working out how far from ideal that route is.
+Really, we want to favour routes which stay close to the ideal straight line.
 - It assumes directions betweeen two nodes are bi-directional (which is probably fine for walking) and uses that to do half the number of path finds.
 - It's pretty slow when doing country or large-county/state sized regions.